numbBrain/yiff-party-scraper/README.md

 * Given the current situation, this scraper does not perform async requests, intentionally. `aiohttp` support shall be added in the future.

 * Only Downloads files hosted at `data.yiff.party`.
-Does not download embeded videos, etc.
+Does not download embeded videos, etc., but URLs are written to a file named **embeded_links.txt**